 For stationary Gaussian sources, the theory predicts that the algorithm should reconstruct the sources exactly.
 In most applications, however, the sources are neither Gaussian nor stationary (at least not on the time scales we used for training).
 In this case the algorithm cannot be expected to find the sources themselves, but rather a nonlinearly transformed version of the sources, ideally their lowest harmonics.
 Thus, the correlation between the output signals of the algorithm and the sources is not necessarily the appropriate measure for the quality of the source separation.
-Therefore, we also calculated the correlation of the sources with the closest nonlinearly transformed version of its estimate.
-To this end, we performed a linear regression between each of the sources and a polynomial expansion of the source estimate with highest linear correlation with the source.
-The correlation between this optimally transformed source estimate and the source takes into account possible nonlinear distortions of the source.
-Almeida (2005) used an equivalent approach, but calculated the signal-to-noise ratio instead of the correlation.
-We considered source reconstruction to be successful, when the associated correlation was above 0.9.
+Therefore, we also calculated the lowest harmonics $g{\alpha 1}$ of the sources by applying SFA with a polynomial expansion of degree 11 to the individual sources separately and then calculated the correlations between the output signals of the algorithm and both the output signals of the harmonics $y{\alpha 1}(t) = g{\alpha 1}(s{\alpha}(t))$ and the sources themselves.
+In addition to the correlation coefficient, we also calculated the signal-to-noise ratio.